dkd/indoctrinatr/README.md

 #### Assets

 Place your assets (e.g. images, PDF documents) into the `assets` folder.
-If you want to reference this folder inside your XeTex template please use the variable `template_asset_path` like this: `<%= template_asset_path -%>`.
+If you want to reference this folder inside your XeTeX template please use the variable `template_asset_path` like this: `<%= template_asset_path %>`.
 It will be resolve correctly on you machine locally as well as on the server.

+### RESTful API (sort of)

+Indoctrinatr exposes one REST API endpoint.
+Send a HTTP POST request to `/api/v1/templates/:id/generate` to generate a PDF document with supplied values.
+Substitute `:id` with the Indoctrinatr Template ID you want to use.
+Note: You need to send two authentication keys as well: `auth_key` and `secure_token`.
+Both keys can be configured in `config/secrets.yml`.
+If you send an addition value `debug` with string value of `true` the API endpoint will return the ERB rendered XeTeX template.

 ### Indoctrinatr Tools

 [Indoctrinatr Tools](__TODO__) is a set of commandline tools to kick-start and develop Indoctrinatr Template Packs.
 Install via `gem install indoctrinatr-tools`.
-Note: You need to have XeTex installed locally to use Indoctrinatr Tools if you are running Indoctrinatr on a different machine (e.g. server setup).
+Note: You need to have XeTeX installed locally to use Indoctrinatr Tools if you are running Indoctrinatr on a different machine (e.g. server setup).

 Run `indoctrinatr help` to see a list of available commands. `indoctrinatr workflow` describes the general approach to developing templates.
 Run `indoctrinatr demo` to see a minimalistic working project sample.